 - A latex backing may be applied to the back of the fabric to help prevent seam slippage, make precise cutting easier and prevent dirt from seeping through.
 This is especially important in looser-weave fabrics.

-Inner-spring mattresses are more comfortable than foam, and aren't much more expensive.
+Inner-spring mattresses are generally more comfortable than basic foam mattress, and aren't necessarily much more expensive.
 Rotate the mattress periodically to prolong its life.
 You can add a "topper" to make a mattress thicker, but you'll have to store it somewhere.

 Loose polyester fibre fill looks plump and luxurious at first, but the contents can settle and redistribute themselves – better-quality cushions have walled compartments to keep the fibre in place.